hanzki/crystal-pendulum-calculator/README.md

 3. For each ritual candle choice check how many combinations could match it and from that calculate the probability
 4. Calculate total possibility to win the check

-## How to handle Olivia and Jacqueline
+## How to handle Olive and Jacqueline
 * Alone both are easy.
-    * For Olivia pick 4 and choose any two.
+    * For Olive pick 4 and choose any two.
     * For Jacqueline pick 3 and choose any 1 or if tentacles was drawn choose the two others.
 * When used together need to choose the order.
-Either Olivia first or Jacqueline first.
+Either Olive first or Jacqueline first.
-* Olivia first:
+* Olive first:
     * Reveal 3 normally.
     * For last reveal 3 and pick 1 (or 2 if tentacles would get cancelled)
-    * With olivia then choose two (if I understood correctly, if Jacqueline resulted into 2 tokens olivia cannot split them)
+    * With olive then choose two (if I understood correctly, if Jacqueline resulted into 2 tokens olive cannot split them)
 * Jacqueline first:
     * Reveal 2 normally.
     * for last reveal instead 4 and pick any 2.
-    * now for Jacqueline need to cancel two of revealed tokens, but if cancelling the olivia tokens they need to be cancelled or resolved both.
+    * now for Jacqueline need to cancel two of revealed tokens, but if cancelling the olive tokens they need to be cancelled or resolved both.
-* Feels that the Olivia first option is better
+* Feels that the Olive first option is better